srichter/asksonic/README.md

     - _Ask sub sonic to play music by Deftones_
 - Play an album
     - _Ask sub sonic to play the album Morning View by Incubus_
+- Play a playlist
+    - _Ask sub sonic to play playlist running_
+    - _Ask sub sonic to shuffle playlist running_ (if you want it shuffled)
 - Current track information
     - _Ask sub sonic what song this is_
     - _Ask sub sonic what album this song is from_